sureshbabukannan/SparkifyBlog/ReadMe.md

 ### Metrics to Evaluate the ML Models
 The dataset taken for analyis is imbalanced dataset with only around `23%` cancelled user.
 As the dataset is slightly imbalanced towards existing customers
 `F1-score` or `Harmonic Mean` is as used a primary metrics to evaluate the model.
-The models are used to predict using validation data and metrics are calcuated for each model.
+Validation data is used for prediction of `IsCancelled` value using trained.
+The model metrics are calcuated for each model.
 Model with the best `F1-Score` can be used for further tuning.

 ### Resultant Model Metrics.

-There 4 metrics caluated of trained models and are presented as below.
+There are 4 metrics calculated of each trained model and are presented as follows.
 > * **Accuracy**
 > * **Precision**
 > * **Recall**